bo3b/Hooking-DX9-Present/README.md

  4) An easily copied technique to hook any vtable based DX9 calls.
  5) Deviare style hook for a normal DLL export function.
  6) How to use Nektra CallCustomAPI.
+ 7) How to step through DX9 objects, to create a Present hook.

 <br>